Cybercrime and online safety eLearning

 If you can't access your certificate

-If you think you have completed all elements of the course, but have not been able to access your certificate, please check the ‘cybercrime and online safety course completion guide’ at the bottom of this page.
+If you think you have completed all elements of the course, but have not been able to access your certificate, please check the ‘cybercrime and online safety course completion guide’ attached to this page.
 This will help you spot any sections you may have missed and help you gain access to your certificate.

 If after working through the guide, you still can't access your certificate, please email: firstname.lastname@example.org